andreamtang/andreamtang/README.md

 # Hi there, I'm Andrea 👋
-I'm currently a Junior Full Stack Engineer at [Thinkific](https://www.thinkific.com/) on the Payments Team.
-I graduated from the University of British Columbia, where I studied Cognitive Science.
-I love to build meaningfully designed digital experiences.
+I'm a full stack engineer with experience building scalable, high-performance web applications in the e-commerce and educational technology spaces.
+I graduated with a Bachelor's degree in Cognitive Systems from the University of British Columbia.
 ## Previously...
+- I was a Junior Full Stack Engineer on the [Thinkific](https://www.thinkific.com/) Payments Team, where I developed business management tools for course creators
 - I implemented my original redesign for the [DTQC Quantum Hub](https://github.com/dtquantumc/quantum-hub)
 - I spent my co-op placement at [PNI Media](https://www.pnimedia.com/), where I worked on web applications for clients such as Costco, Staples, & Sam's Club
 - I led a [UBC Emerging Media Lab](https://github.com/ubcemergingmedialab) team in developing an educational virtual reality experience for music students